Haris Memic

-Haris Memić (born 26 March 1995) is a Dutch professional footballer who plays as a defender.
+Haris Memić (born 26 March 1995) is a Dutch footballer who plays as a defender for Excelsior '31.

 Career

 In 2014, Memić signed for Dutch second division side TOP Oss, where he made 2 league appearances and scored 0 goals.

 In 2016, he left DESO in the Dutch lower leagues, before joining Slovak club Dukla Banská Bystrica.

 In 2018, Memić signed for Lienden in the Dutch third division.

 Before the second half of the 2019/20 campaign, he signed for Polish II liga outfit Bytovia Bytów after almost signing for a team in the United States.

 Before the second half of the 2020/21 season, he signed for Polish I liga side Arka Gdynia.